 Deepthi Murali

 Hello!
 I don’t know how you got here but welcome!
-I am currently Research Assistant Professor at Roy Rosenzweig Center for History & New Media at George Mason University.
-I work on digital art history projects that traces histories of production and use of eighteenth-century cotton textiles from India.
-My research generally examines decorative arts made of wood, ivory, and cotton in littoral India, mainly in the eighteenth and nineteenth centuries.
+I am currently an Assistant Professor at the Department of History and Art History at George Mason University.
+I am also an affiliate faculty at Roy Rosenzweig Center for History & New Media at GMU.
+I work on digital public history projects focused on material culture.
+I am an art historian of South Asia and a digital public historian.
+My research generally examines decorative arts made of wood, ivory, and cotton in littoral South India, mainly in the eighteenth and nineteenth centuries.

-In my current role, I also manage the HBCU History and Culture Access Consortium project, a digital public history project led by The Smithsonian National Museum of African American History and Culture.
+I am also the Principal Investigator for HBCU History and Culture Access Consortium project, a digital public history project led by The Smithsonian National Museum of African American History and Culture.

 Other projects I have worked on at the Center from 2020-2022 as a postdoctoral fellow: